leo-ye0/mcp-finance-data/README.md

 Once connected, you can ask Claude things like:

 - "What's the current price of AAPL?"
-- "Show me technical indicators for TSLA"
 - "Compare MSFT, GOOGL, and AMZN"
 - "Get the latest news about NVDA"
 - "Analyze a portfolio of AAPL, MSFT, and GOOGL with equal weights"
-- "What are the ESG scores for MSFT?"
-- "Show me the price of Bitcoin and Ethereum"
+- "Show me the price of Bitcoin"
+- "What are the current treasury yields?"